markwhitaker/RegexToolbox.CSharp/README.md

 **This repo has been archived and replaced by [RegexToolbox.NET](https://github.com/markwhitaker/RegexToolbox.NET).**

-RegexToolbox.NET is the same codebase and publishes to the same NuGet repo, but is built with .NET Core.
+RegexToolbox.NET is the same codebase and publishes to the same NuGet repo, but is built with .NET Standard.

 ## NuGet package